Alexander-Nestor-Bergmann/pytorch-transformer-demo/README.md

-# PyTorch Transformer Tutorial: Attention Is All You Need
+# PyTorch Transformer Tutorial: Implementing 'Attention Is All You Need'

 This project began as my own attempt to implement and understand the Transformer model.
 I have converted my notes and code into this public tutorial, aiming to provide a clear, well-documented, and **intuitive** implementation of the Transformer model.
 The implementation closely follows the seminal paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) by Vaswani et al. (2017), and is intended to complement the existing wealth of tutorials.